YoungAndDigitalLearning/ydl-front/README.md

 ### ydl-front submodule frontend

-Website for Y&D Learning made Vue.
+Website for Y&D Learning made in Vue.

 This project was completed for the module "Programming Lab: Social Networking" at TU Berlin.